rubenifrah/rubenifrah.github.io/_pages/journey.md

 <br>

-<h2>2024-Present: The Pivot to Artificial Intelligence</h2>
+<h2>2024-Present: a converging path</h2>

 <p style="text-align: justify;">
     With a solid scientific foundation and a matured character, I chose to focus my energy on the defining technology of our time.
-I joined the highly selective <strong>M2 IASD (AI, Systems, Data)</strong> at Dauphine-PSL (co-accredited by ENS-Ulm).
+I joined the highly selective <strong>M2 IASD (AI, Systems, Data)</strong> at Dauphine-PSL (co-accredited by ENS-Ulm), a program renowned for its theoretical depth and research orientation.
 </p>

 <p style="text-align: justify;">
-    This is where my journey converges.
-The rigor of my prep classes helps me navigate complex proofs in <strong>Optimization</strong> (Francis Bach, Clément Royer); my multidisciplinary background allows me to grasp the systemic implications of <strong>Deep Reinforcement Learning</strong> and <strong>Computer Vision</strong>.
-I am now fully dedicated to research, driven by the same curiosity that started this journey: understanding how the world works, and building tools to shape it.
+    This master's program represents the convergence of my academic and personal journey.
+The mathematical rigor I cultivated during my preparatory classes now serves as the bedrock for understanding complex theoretical proofs.
+My multidisciplinary background allows me to bridge the gap between theoretical models and their practical implications in <strong>Deep Reinforcement Learning</strong> and <strong>Computer Vision</strong> such as diffusing models or physics-informed models.
 </p>